irstlm-team/irstlm-regression-testing/README.md

 CONTENT:

-- code: contains scripts for running the tests
+- scripts: contains scripts for running the tests
 - tests: contains the actual tests
 - data: contains shared data and models used by the tests
 - README.md: this file